 Emu Run Tours(tel: (08) 8953 7057) also has two day tours ex-Alice Springs that travel to Ayers Rock via Kings Canyon for around $490.

 A 3 day Ayers Rock tour is great for people who would like to see all the main tourist attractions such as Ayers Rock, Kata Tjuta and Kings Canyon, but still only have limited time to do so.

 IMPORTANT: you will need 4 days for any of these tours.

 You need to be in Alice Springs the day before because you are picked up by you tour company around 6 am the following morning.

 (Ayers Rock is 470 km from Alice Springs – this takes about half a day to drive!)

-On most three day Uluru tours, you spend one night at Ayers Rock Resort, see the Uluru sunset or sunrise, have the option to climb the Rock, visit Kata Tjuta, and then spend your next night at Kings Canyon.
+On most three day Uluru tours, you spend one night at Ayers Rock Resort, see the Uluru sunset or sunrise, visit Kata Tjuta, and then spend your next night at Kings Canyon.

 You have the option to hike the spectacular Kings Canyon Rim walk (many people say this is better than climbing Uluru!), before heading back to Alice Springs in the afternoon.
 Some of these tours are designed to link up with flights out of Alice Springs.

 Check out this clip.
 It shows you what a typical 3 day Uluru camping safari tour is like: